-|If your baby is joining a family that already has other tiny members, it might be a good idea to start preparing your other children for his arrival.
+|If your baby is joining a family that already has other tiny members, it might be a good idea to start preparing your other children for their arrival.
 If you’re a first-time parent, this would be a good article to keep for the next time!
 Each child is different and according to their age they tend to react in a certain way.
 Below you’ll find tips on how to prepare toddlers and preschoolers.
-You may find that some tips help your children regardless of their age, mix and match until you find what works best for you and your family.
+You may find that some tips help your children regardless of their age; mix and match until you find what works best for you and your family!Toddlers (12-36 months)

 • Talk constantly about babies, get your children thinking about them.